Video Editing 101: the Different Types of Video Editing

 This type of video editing is done using computers and specialized editing software called NLEs (short for Non-Linear Editor).
 Non-linear editing is the standard form of editing today.

 The process begins by copying raw video footage into a computer.
-This footage is then opened up in an editing program such as Adobe Premiere Pro and Final Cut.
+This footage is then opened in an editing program like Adobe Premiere Pro and Final Cut.

 The editor has full control over the editing process.
-He can create a new video file with different scenes, arrange them in any order he wants as well as insert and delete them if necessary.
+He can create a new video file with different scenes, arrange them in any order he wants, and insert and delete them if necessary.

-Once the editing process is complete, the new video clip can be copied on a CD or USB memory stick.
-It can also be uploaded online.
+Once the editing process is complete, the new video clip can be copied to a CD or USB memory stick or uploaded online.

-Non-linear video editing is very popular these days and used by many companies to create brand new video footage quickly and easily.
+Non-linear video editing is very popular these days.
+Many companies use it to create brand-new video footage quickly and easily.

 Offline editing